 7. Simmering Oven

 You'll never taste meat that's as tender or flavoursome as meat that has been slow cooked in this oven.
 Simply slide in your dish first thing in the morning, pull it out at teatime and enjoy the incredible results.

 8. Warming Oven

-Coming as standard with every 4-oven AGA cooker, the warming oven keeps food warm without drying it out – ideal when cooking a meal with numerous courses.
+Coming as standard with every 4-oven and 5-oven AGA cooker, the warming oven keeps food warm without drying it out – ideal when cooking a meal with numerous courses.
 It also gives you the added benefit of keeping plates warm.

-About the Heat Indicator (Thermometer)
+TRADITIONAL AGA MODELS - Heat Indicator (Thermometer)

-Oil filled traditional heat indicators are still used on 30-amp electric, oil and non-aims gas models.
+Oil filled traditional heat indicators are still used on oil and non-aims gas models.
 The Heat Indicator gives you a guide to the amount of heat being stored in the castings within the AGA.
 The gauge will drop when cooking because food absorbs the heat and the indication will take time to stabilise back to the Normal position.
 On some models this is displayed electronically on the hand-set.